 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waurika is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waurika is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Waurika who work in office and administrative support (15.14%), maintenance occupations (12.29%), and management occupations (8.55%).

-The percentage of adults in Waurika with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.11% of adults in Waurika have a bachelor's degree or advanced degree.
+The citizens of Waurika are slightly less educated than the national average of 21.84% for the average city or town: 15.11% of adults in Waurika have a bachelor's degree or advanced degree

 The per capita income in Waurika in 2022 was $22,304, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $89,216 for a family of four.
 However, Waurika contains both very wealthy and poor people as well.